berkeley-gif/cae-data-access-workshop/aws_cli_downloading.md

 :: This will return 207GB
 ```

+For this hourly data it is 207 gigabytes, which will take quite some time to download.

-Download WRF t2 monthly using the `s3 cp` AWS CLI command:
+Now you can download the monthly data using the `s3 cp` command.
 ```
 :: Download Air temperature at 2m
 aws s3 cp s3://cadcat/wrf/ucla/cesm2/ssp370/mon/t2/d01/ wrf/ucla/cesm2/ssp370/mon/t2/d01/ --no-sign-request --recursive
 ```
 We add the `--recursive` option to get all data at this level and below.

-Another command example shows the use of the `--include` and `--exclude` flags in AWS CLI to download all available models for a particular variable:
+Another example which I won’t run uses the `--include` and `--exclude` options to download netCDF temperature data for all LOCA2 models.

 ```
 aws s3 cp s3://cadcat/loca2/aaa-ca-hybrid . --no-sign-request --recursive --exclude '*' --include '*tasmax*'
+:: This will return 34GB of data
 ```
+This command will get 34GB of data.

 Now let us open the monthly data in a Python shell: